What's the Difference between a 1099 and a W2?

 3. Relational: Are you offering benefits?
 Is this job key to the success of your business?

 The IRS criteria differ from the factors outlined by the Department of Labor when determining worker status for the Fair Labor Standards Act.
-While the IRS outlines how much the employer controls, the FLSA dives into the financial aspects of a W2 or 1099 worker.
+While the IRS outlines how much the employer controls, the FLSA goes into the financial aspects of a W2 or 1099 worker.

 To classify your employee under the IRS or FLSA guidelines, download our free assessment.